TylerPohn/collab-canvas/docs/demo-script.md

 ## Opening (20 seconds)

 "I'm Tyler Pohn and this is my CollabCanvas - a real-time collaborative design tool built with React 19, TypeScript, Konva.js, and Firebase.
-It's deployed and publicly accessible on Vercel with enterprise-grade security features.

 ## Authentication & Security (25 seconds)